 Contents

-We are seeing an increase in legislation aimed at the digital world across the globe.
-What does that mean for online marketplaces, are there any trends we can see already now and what can we expect from the future?
-We’ve taken a deep dive into the legal pool to see if we can make sense of it all.
+We are seeing an increase in legislation aimed at the digital world worldwide.
+What does that mean for online marketplaces?
+Are there any trends we can see already now, and what can we expect from the future?
+We’ve deeply explored the legal pool to see if we can make sense of it all.

-The line between the digital and offline society gradually gets blurrier as human interaction increasingly happen on and jump between online platforms and digital spaces.
+The line between digital and offline society gradually gets blurrier as human interaction increasingly happens on and jumps between online platforms and digital spaces.

 Unsurprisingly this merge of tech-driven and traditional doesn’t always happen smoothly.
 Governments have been particularly slow at catching up to the new world order leaving the digital society to its own devices when it comes to upholding law and order.